zigasancin/wordpress-optimization-toolbox/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.3.6 =
+* Prevented unnecessary cache deletion for pending comments marked as spam or moved to trash
+* Updated caching behavior to serve URLs with Google Merchant Center query strings (e.g., /?srsltid) from the cache, improving performance

 = 1.3.5 =
 * Updated cache creation time display to follow WordPress date and time format settings